riot/riot/doc/guide/index.md

 </todo>
 ```

-On the looped element everything but the `each` attribute belongs to the child context, so the `title` can be accessed directly and `remove` needs to be prefixed with `parent.` since the method is not a property of the looped item.
+In the looped element everything but the `each` attribute belongs to the child context, so the `title` can be accessed directly and `remove` needs to be prefixed with `parent.` since the method is not a property of the looped item.

 The looped items are [tag instances](/riotjs/api/#tag-instance).
 Riot does not touch the original items so no new properties are added to them.

 ### Event handlers with looped items

-Event handlers can access individual items on a collection with `event.item`.
+Event handlers can access individual items in a collection with `event.data`.
 Now let's implement the `remove` function:

 ```
 <todo>